Table of contents

 Understanding the product development process is crucial.
 It's more than just moving from one stage to another.
 Each stage serves a distinct purpose in creating a successful product.

 A structured process guides you from ideation to the market.
-It helps you stay focused and ensure no critical steps are skipped.
-It also allows for flexibility and adaptations as needed.
+It helps you stay focused and ensure no critical steps are skipped, while allowing for flexibility and adaptations as needed.

 Here’s a quick breakdown of a typical process: